UBCSailbot/docs/docs/reference/sailing/miscellaneous.md

 the speed of the boat.
 - ***Apparent Wind*** is the vector sum of the True Wind and the Boat Wind.
 This is the wind that you would measure while standing on a moving boat more generally, even if there is non-zero wind.
 The apparent wind is also what our wind sensors measure, and what our sails feel.
-In Sailbot code, Apparent Wind may be referred to as ***Measured Wind***
+In Sailbot code, Apparent Wind may be referred to as ***Measured Wind***.

 In the example below, suppose the wind is blowing from the North at 4 m/s, and suppose the boat is moving **towards** the East at 3 m/s.